nadyawilliams/rtd-tutorial/docs/source/index.rst

 .. toctree::
    :glob:
-   :caption: ABOUT YAML2RPM
+   :caption: About Yaml2rpm

    about/preface
    about/architecture

 .. toctree::
-   :caption: INSTALLATION
+   :caption: Installation

    requirements
    usage